 Institutional Accessibility Program Mobilization

-Kankakee Community College needed to rapidly align its public-facing digital ecosystem with federal accessibility requirements under the DOJ Title II Final Rule (WCAG 2.1 AA).
+Kankakee Community College needed to rapidly align its public-facing digital ecosystem with federal accessibility requirements under the DOJ Title II Final Rule and WCAG 2.1 AA.

 Kankakee Community College